UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson08/assignment.rst

 ##########

 HP Norton has been using comma-separated files (.CSV extension) to keep track of which furniture they have rented out to which customer.
-This is currently generated from a spreadsheet.
+This is currently generated from a spreadsheet called inventory.

 Your Project Manager wants you to get the spreadsheet program out of the equation by creating a Python function that will create and update an inventory CSV file with all the information that is currently